carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 objectives:
 - "Explain how to check that Docker is installed and is ready to use."
 - "Demonstrate some initial Docker command line interactions."
+- "Remember how to get help for Docker commands."
 keypoints:
 - "A toolbar icon indicates that Docker is ready to use."
 - "You will typically interact with Docker using the command line."
+- "To learn how to run a certain Docker command, we can type the command followed by the `--help` flag."
 ---
 ### Docker command line